Tarawa Safety Guide

 Fire

-Fire services are based in Betio and Bairiki.
-Response capacity is limited.
+Fire services are limited, primarily located in Betio and Bairiki.

 Healthcare